Advancing Wisdom

 For-Credit Course: “What is a Better Future?”

-Offered for the first time in Spring 2024 and co-taught by Professors Rosalind Picard and Sherry Turkle, as well as Nathan Barczi of the Octet Collaborative, and exploring multiple philosophical and faith traditions to explore ultimate questions, followed by case studies of how to apply such questions within specific areas of science and engineering.
+Co-taught by Professors Rosalind Picard and Sherry Turkle, as well as Nathan Barczi of the Octet Collaborative, this course explores multiple philosophical and faith traditions to explore ultimate questions, followed by case studies of how to apply such questions within specific areas of science and engineering.

 Jeffersonian Dinners

-In academic year 2023-24, small groups of select researchers and scholars will gather to discuss where the greatest opportunities and pitfalls exist within contemporary technological advances for human flourishing, and how we might guide the next generation of students in addressing them.
+In academic year 2023-24, small groups of select researchers and scholars gathered to discuss where the greatest opportunities and pitfalls exist within contemporary technological advances for human flourishing, and how we might guide the next generation of students in addressing them.
+These dinners prompted the plans for 2024–25’s scholarly colloquia.

 Scholarly Colloquia

-During academic year 2024-25, scholars will convene and produce interdisciplinary research into the most pressing human challenges facing innovators and policymakers in technology, informed both by the best in scientific research and wisdom from theology, philosophy, and other humanistic disciplines.
+During the 2024–25 academic year, Octet is convening scholars to produce interdisciplinary research into the most pressing human challenges facing innovators and policymakers in technology, informed both by the best in scientific research and wisdom from theology, philosophy, and other humanistic disciplines.

 Published Articles